BruceEckel/RethinkingObjects/README.md

 The examples in this repository assume you have Python 3.11 installed.

 After cloning this repo, use `pip` or `pipx` to (globally) install the `hatch` build system.

-Move to the root directory of the cloned repo.
-Then run:
+Move to the root directory of the cloned repo and run:

 ```
 hatch shell